trygve-lie/circuit-b/README.md

 ## Description

+A circuit breaker provides latency and fault protection for distributed systems.
+A circuit breaker monitor your outgoing requests, and will trip an internal circuit if it begins to detect that the remote service is failing.
+This allows you to redirect requests to sane fallbacks, and back-off the downstream services so they can recover.

-This is a non intrusive circuit breaker for node.js.
-It follow the [circuit breaker pattern](https://doc.akka.io/docs/akka/snapshot/common/circuitbreaker.html) defined in the akka documentation as closely as possible.
+This is a non intrusive circuit breaker for node.js and it follow the [circuit breaker pattern](https://doc.akka.io/docs/akka/snapshot/common/circuitbreaker.html) defined in the akka documentation as closely as possible.

 Circuit-b is non intrusive in the way that one do not need to implement it every single place